Lesson 2 of 8 - grow effective thinking and communication skills

 What Causes Ineffective Thinking?

 • A personality governed by disorganized subselves (a "false self").
 This is like a committee meeting where everyone talks at once, no one hears well, and effective group processing is sporadic at best.
-A solution to this is steady commitment to some version of Lesson 1.
+A solution to this is steady commitment to some version of online Lesson 1.

 • Emotional numbness and/or unawareness of our outer environments.
 This is like a radio with no antenna.
 Over time, we grow numb to our numbness.
-Chronic emotional numbness ("I don't know what I feel or need now") is a common symptom of significant false-self wounds.
+Chronic emotional numbness ("I don't know what I feel or need now") is a common symptom of significant psychological wounds.

 • Typical ineffective thinkers lack...